- Is June a good time to go to Iceland?

 To drive the Ring Road, you only need a normal car as the roads will be completely free of snow and ice.
-Although sometimes glacier melt can flood areas on the south coast, you will be free to drive around the island circle and experience the best attractions along the way.
-Just beware of stray sheep; their eyesight and hearing is not the best so they are slow to react to oncoming cars.
+Although sometimes glacier meltwater can flood areas on the south coast, you will be free to drive around the island's shore and experience the best attractions along the way.
+Just beware of stray sheep that are free to roam the countryside.
+Their eyesight and hearing are not the best, so they may react slowly to oncoming cars.

 Midnight Sun in June in Iceland

-June is also the perfect time to experience the midnight sun because the longest day of the year, the summer solstice, falls on June 21.
+June is also the perfect time to experience the midnight sun in Iceland because the longest day of the year, the summer solstice, falls on June 21.